OPALX-project/OPALX-project.github.io/home.md

 1. Trim coil report (PSI Ring):  [PSI Ring](https://gitlab.psi.ch/OPAL/src/uploads/b9b3e4254af29470e2a81bf6e2feb20c/TM-11-13-TrimCoils-Adam_Joho-1974.pdf)

-2. Report of Titus-Stefan Dascalu on Multipole, FFAG and Synchrotron tracking.
+2. Report of Titus-Stefan Dascalu on Multipole, FFA and Synchrotron tracking.
 This work was supervised by Chris Rogers (RAL) and will be integrated in OPAL 2.0.0.
 [Multipole](/uploads/0d3fc561b57e8962ed79a57cd6115e37/8FBB32A4-7FA1-4084-A4A7-CDDB1F949CD3_psi.ch.pdf)